damarla99/fiction-api-web-application/docs/README.md

 This folder contains screenshots and images used in the main README.

-## Required Screenshot
+## Required Screenshots

-### `ci-workflow.png` - GitHub Actions CI/CD Workflow
+### 1. `ci-deploy-workflow.png` - Deploy Pipeline

 **How to capture this screenshot:**

 1. Go to your GitHub repository
 2. Click on the **"Actions"** tab
-3. Click on your latest successful workflow run (CI/CD Pipeline)
+3. Click on a successful **"deploy"** workflow run
-4. You'll see the workflow graph showing all jobs:
+4. You'll see the workflow graph showing deployment jobs:
-   - validate
+   - ✅ validate
-   - build-backend
+   - ✅ build-backend
-   - build-frontend
+   - ✅ build-frontend
-   - deploy-infrastructure
+   - ✅ deploy-infrastructure
-   - deploy-k8s
+   - ✅ deploy-k8s
-   - destroy-infrastructure
 5. Take a screenshot of this workflow graph
-6. Save it as `ci-workflow.png` in this `docs/` folder
+6. Save it as `ci-deploy-workflow.png` in this `docs/` folder

-**Tips for a good screenshot:**
+**What to capture:**
+- All job boxes with green checkmarks (✓)
-- Make sure all job names are visible
+- Job names clearly visible
+- Workflow execution flow from left to right
+- Deployment success message/summary at the bottom (optional)

+---

+### 2. `ci-destroy-workflow.png` - Destroy Pipeline

+**How to capture this screenshot:**

+1. Go to your GitHub repository
+2. Click on the **"Actions"** tab
+3. Click on a successful **"destroy"** workflow run
+4. You'll see the workflow graph showing cleanup jobs:
+   - ✅ approval-destroy (manual approval step)
+   - ✅ destroy-k8s
+   - ✅ destroy-infra
+   - ✅ cleanup-ecr (optional)
+5. Take a screenshot of this workflow graph
+6. Save it as `ci-destroy-workflow.png` in this `docs/` folder

+**What to capture:**
+- Manual approval step (shows you control infrastructure deletion)
-- Include the green checkmarks (✓) showing successful runs
+- All cleanup jobs with green checkmarks (✓)
+- Complete cleanup flow

+---

+## Tips for Great Screenshots

+**General:**
+- ✅ Use light theme (easier to read)
-- Capture the entire workflow from left to right
+- ✅ Capture entire workflow from left to right
-- Use a clean, light-themed view if possible
+- ✅ Include all job names clearly
+- ✅ Show green checkmarks (✓) for success
-- Recommended size: ~1200px wide for good quality
+- ✅ Recommended width: ~1200px for good quality

-**Alternative:** If you prefer, you can also screenshot the "Workflow runs" list view showing multiple successful deployments with timestamps.
+- ✅ Crop out unnecessary browser chrome

+**Pro Tip:** Take screenshots after successful runs to show working pipelines!

+---

-## Why this matters
+## Why Both Screenshots Matter

-Hiring managers often don't have access to your private GitHub Actions.
-This screenshot proves:
+Hiring managers often **don't have access** to your private GitHub Actions.

+**Deploy Pipeline Screenshot proves:**
-- ✅ You actually implemented a working CI/CD pipeline
+- ✅ You built a working deployment automation
+- ✅ Full CI/CD from code → infrastructure → application
+- ✅ Multi-stage workflow (validate, build, deploy)
-- ✅ The pipeline has run successfully
+- ✅ Production deployment capability

+**Destroy Pipeline Screenshot proves:**
-- ✅ You understand the deployment flow
+- ✅ You understand infrastructure lifecycle management
+- ✅ Cost-conscious (can tear down demos)
+- ✅ Safe deletion with manual approval gates
-- ✅ The project is production-ready
+- ✅ Complete cleanup automation

-This visual evidence significantly strengthens your portfolio!
+**Together, these show full DevOps maturity!** 🚀

+---

+## File Checklist

+- [ ] `ci-deploy-workflow.png` - Deploy pipeline screenshot
+- [ ] `ci-destroy-workflow.png` - Destroy pipeline screenshot

+Both are referenced in the main README.md under "Approach 3: CI/CD Deployment"